KishoreIthadi/ichatbot/README.md

 5. **Query**

-   Valid when "Type" is button.
+   Valid when "Type" is ""Button.
 Loads the "Query" when buton is selected by user

    "Query" ="1" **OR** "Query" = "2"

 6. **FireSubscribedEvent**

-   Valid when "Type" is button.
+   Valid when "Type" is "Button".
 The subscribed event will be fired

 ---